A Complete Guide to GDPR, CCPA and International Privacy Laws

 - Inform your users that you collect and process their data, tell them how you do it and list the reasons why you collect and process their data.

 - Get prior consent before collecting any data.
 Injecting cookies in their computers and waiting for the consent afterward puts you in breach of the GDPR.
 If you collect data from a child under 16, you need to get explicit consent from the parents.
-The soon-to-be-passed ePrivacy regulation will allow you inject privacy non-intrusive cookies, but until then, keep the cookies out of their computers for full compliance.
+The soon-to-be-passed ePrivacy regulation (ePrivacy Regulation vs GDPR) will allow you inject privacy non-intrusive cookies, but until then, keep the cookies out of their computers for full compliance.
+See more about ePrivacy Regulation Status and our 2022 ePrivacy Regulation update.

 - Only use the data for the purposes you communicated and received valid consent for.